gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 given the measurements $y_{1:t}$.

 We exemplify filtering in the table below.
-The top row shows the point in time in which the estimate is computed;
+The top row shows the point in time in which the BLUP is estimated;
 the *signal* row shows in $\color{#00B7EB}\text{cyan}$ the target signal that we seek to estimate from the measurements;
 finally the bottom row shows in $\color{orange}\text{orange}$ the measurements to consider to estimate the BLUP.